 During our stay on Tanna Island we were fortunate to be able to visit a number of villages and tribes and found that everywhere we went, we were welcomed very warmly.
 The Entani tribe, who protect Mt Yasur, gave us entree to their sacred mountain and accompanied us to ensure our safety.
 Then if that wasn't enough of a feast for our eyes and spirits, they treated us to a delicious feast afterwards.
 From our accommodation at Friendly Beach we were able to just walk up the road to visit the local village (I think they offer homestays there).
 Again the very young children were a little wary of us but taking their pictures and then showing them as well as showing photos of our great-grandson put them at ease.
 Kids relate to kids!

 From the gentle people of the Entani tribe a day or so later, we made a fascinating, albeit a little startling, visit to a tribe not long separated from their cannibalistic past.
 It was beautifully staged.
 We walked through the massive tangled 'roots' of an old Banyan tree and were greeted by screaming 'terrifying' tribespeople acting out their cannibalistic warrior past.
-Of course they took us to their village!
+Brandishing their clubs and spears they took us to their village!
 Here Lindsay met with the chief’s son and was given wise advice on his responsibilities as a man.
 He showed us, well actually Lindsay (it’s a patriarchal society) how they ‘predicted’ the weather, enforced laws like arranged marriages, how they healed their sick - the Kastom way.
-(But you will have to ask Lindsay what he learn because is was strickly men's business!).
-I think this is purely historic - hope but in places with impoverished soil it's a sensible for of nurishment!
+But you will have to ask Lindsay what he learned because it was strictly men's business!
+Cannibalism is a thing of the past here (we hoped!) but in the past, places with impoverished soil and perhaps a shortage of protein such as this, it was perhaps a sensible form of nourishment!
+It is was well documented practiced in various forms and contexts across the world.

 The Banyan trees are sacred on Tanna.
 Sadly this huge tree was damaged during Cyclone Pam |